dmytkost/HAZOP2RDF/docs/050_verification.md

 -   execution exceptions
 -   output verification

-The code coverage value varies around 94%.
-The value depends on the state of the Fuseki server.
-It increases if the Fuseki server is running and there is pre-uploaded data on the server.

-The coverage report below shows the detailed information about the tests results.

 ```{.shell caption="Test coverage report"}
 ---------- coverage: platform darwin, python 3.8.2-final-0 -----------
 Name                               Stmts   Miss  Cover   Missing